Jung District, Incheon

+Jung District is a former district of Incheon, South Korea.
+It was dissolved on July 1, 2026.
+Its former territory has been split into Jemulpo District and Yeongjong District.

-Jung District is the historic central ward of the city of Incheon, South Korea, one of the eight wards into which Incheon is divided.
-Its name means "central" in Korean.
-It was founded in 1883 on the opening of the Jemulpo Port and contains several historical and cultural heritage monuments, such as Dap-dong Cathedral, Hongyemun Gate, The First Anglican Church, and Jayu Park, Korea's first modern park.
+The district was the historic central district of the city.
+Its name also means "central".
+It contains several historical and cultural heritage monuments, such as Dap-dong Cathedral, Hongyemun Gate, The First Anglican Church, and Jayu Park, Korea's first modern park.
 Incheon Chinatown, the birthplace of jajangmyeon, is located in the district.

 Incheon is the gateway to Seoul, the capital of South Korea.
 In modern times it became a trading port, eventually growing to become the second-largest port in South Korea.
-Incheon International Airport also locates in Jung District.
+Incheon International Airport is also located in Jung District.